 Alliance Theatre Educator Conference

 The Alliance Theatre Educator Conference: Centering Justice occurred virtually June 8-9, 2021.
-Designed to serve educators of all grade levels (Pre-Kindergarten through Grade 12) and all content areas, this event focused on new strategies and best practices in Performing Arts Instruction (Theater, Dance/Movement, Dramatic Writing), Arts Integration, and STEAM (Science, Technology, Engineering, Arts, and Mathematics), and Allyship in an environment that is inclusive, equitable, and united.
+Designed to serve educators of all grade levels (Pre-Kindergarten through Grade 12) and all content areas, this event will explore Performing Arts Instruction (Theater, Dance/Movement, Dramatic Writing), Arts Integration, STEAM (Science, Technology, Engineering, Arts, and Mathematics), and Allyship in an environment that is inclusive, equitable, and united.

 Professional Learning Hours

 Connect and Share

-The Educator Conference is Supported by:
+Educator Conference is supported by: